 Dealing with a Rare Disease

-- We admire Hammer’s determination ability to make the best of her life despite the disability she lives with, something many cancer warriors and people diagnosed with rare disease can look up to.
+- We admire his determination and optimism through this difficult time, something many cancer warriors and people diagnosed with rare disease can look up to.

 - Handling a rare disease can be very overwhelming, but SurvivorNet’s experts have guidance on how to seek out specialized treatment providers.

 - More common diseases might not require the same degree of specialized attention, but finding doctors with specific expertise may be necessary for rare ones.
 In that case, the most effective place to find a specialist is often at academic centers and comprehensive care centers.

 - The SurvivorNet Clinical Trial Finder and websites called Clinicaltrials.gov and PubMed are great resources to use if you’re considering experimental treatment for your rare disease.
 These databases can also help you find doctors who specialize in your disease.

 - Other options you may pursue include researching companies that are in the process of developing drugs to treat your specific disease and investigating the possibility of “compassionate use,” which makes drugs available to some patients before the drugs are officially approved.